decentraland/old-documentation/_posts/documentation/building-scenes/2018-06-26-mvp-guidelines.md

 Remember, while the end goal is a truly immersive 3D world, that is not where your MVP will start.
 Getting a player into your world as quickly as possible should be your first goal.
 Taking weeks, not months, to test your releases is critical to learning and iterating without wasting effort.

-Finally, we strongly recommend that you stay mindful of the first impression your district presents.
-An empty district will leave players disappointed.
+Finally, we strongly recommend that you stay mindful of the first impression your experience presents.
+An empty experience will leave players disappointed.
 On the other hand, a district with some initial content and basic experiences shows players the potential for what is to come and encourages them to engage with your community and return to the next few releases.

 ## A note on persistence and security

 Ultimately, you want reach a level of persistence where you can demonstrate that the transactional layers of your architecture are operational.
 Transactional is not limited to the players actions, but also the system’s reactions to players.

-If you plan to include a number of applications within your district, then you may need to think about authentication at multiple layers.
-The interaction with these applications should be a seamless experience for your players.
+If you plan to include a number of applications within your experience, then you may need to think about authentication at multiple layers.
+The interaction with these applications should be seamless for your players.
 They should only have to log in once, with your applications operating “behind the scenes” to ensure that their login info is passed on to your other downstream systems.
 This will require a robust and thoroughly tested security architecture.

 Given this complexity and stakes of security, please allocate the time and attention to these processes.
 Do not rush your security architecture to delivery.